INestorov/Craps/README.md

 The API allows users to play a single round or multiple rounds of the game.

 ## Features
-* Play a single round of the Craps game.
+* Play a single game of Craps.
-* Play multiple rounds of the Craps game with customizable parameters.
+* Play multiple games of Craps.

 ## Getting Started